 You learn from what works on other blogs!

 This is what you need to do (and how I do it):

 Buzzsumo is great.
-If you want to have access to all the options it’s really expensive, but you can do pretty much everything you need to do with the free option.
-You get about 5 free searches per day, and you can only see the top 5 most shared articles, but that is plenty when you are just starting out.
+If you want to have access to all the options, it’s really expensive, but you can do pretty much everything you need to do with the free option.
+You get about 5 free searches per month, and you can only see the top 5 most shared articles, but that is plenty when you are just starting out.

 - Write a list of possible topics and blog post ideas that could work for your blog (I keep them in a Google Doc)

 If people have shared that article thousands of times, they are likely to be interested in it!
-So find a more personal twist on it and write something similar.
+Find a more personal twist on it and write something similar.

 I gave myself a year to make blogging work for me, and I couldn’t hang around for people to read what I wanted to write.

 Don’t get me wrong, I love everything I write on Gathering Dreams, and the topics I picked are my real passions.

 I don’t think you’ll ever see me soon writing about “How to get fit in 10 minutes a day”.
 It’s a great topic, but I am not really into fitness.

 But if people at Christmas want to read about Christmas recipes, I am all up for that!